simonorono/house-monitor/README.md

 Utility to post uptime of any Linux system to a Discord channel via webhooks.

-Tested with Python 3.12.4 running on Linux.
+Tested with Go 1.23.0 running on Linux.

 ## Configuration

-Config file must be placed in `$HOME/.config/house-monitor.conf`.
+Config file must be placed in `$HOME/.config/house-monitor.json`.
 This file needs the following values:

 * `DEVICE_NAME`: appears on the message sent